acmeguy/as-sdk/docs/as-aspects/README.md

-# Activity Stream SDK :: Aspects
+# Activity Stream :: AS Aspects

 ## Introduction and index
 Aspects offer feature rich and simple way to add commonly used information to both AS Events and AS Entities.
 Aspects can be seen as schema-bits/plug-ins